 In any sort of world travel, there are two things that tend to stick out when people imagine their destinations: terrain and architecture.
-Naturally there’s more to any destination than just these two factors.
-However, when we picture places, it’s the striking images those places are known for that tend to stand out.
-For this reason, a lot of people who have never travelled to the United States might imagine world famous landmarks — New York’s Empire State Building, Washington, D.C.’s gorgeous white monuments, etc. — when considering travel.
+Naturally there's more to any destination than just these two factors.
+However, when we picture places, it's the striking images those places are known for that tend to stand out.
+For this reason, a lot of people who have never travelled to the United States might imagine world famous landmarks — New York's Empire State Building, Washington, D.C.'s gorgeous white monuments, etc. — when considering travel.
 These landmarks are all fairly spectacular and definitely famous for a reason!
-But if you’re looking to really tour the country and see some of its most interesting and ambitious buildings, here are five throughout the States that tend to be a bit under-appreciated.
+But if you're looking to really tour the country and see some of the USA's top attractions and ambitious buildings, here are four throughout the States that tend to be a bit under-appreciated.

 1. Seattle Central Library, Washington